 …all over Croatia…

-On Friday 26th January 2024, the annual “Night of the Museums” will be taking place in locations all over the country.
+On Friday 31st January 2025, the annual “Night of the Museums” will be taking place in locations all over the country.
 Usually, over 200 museums, galleries and other similar institutions in 100 cities and towns take part; around 300,000 people visit Night of the Museums so you can see that it’s a very popular event.
 You can also find some further details of this year’s event at the Croatian Museum Association website.

-Events in Croatia in February 2024
+Events in Croatia in February 2025

 …in Dubrovnik…

 The Festival of St Blaise (Dubrovnik’s patron saint – Sveti Vlaho in Croatian) takes place each year around 3rd February (St Blaise Day) and includes a number of ceremonies in which the people of Dubrovnik pay their respect to the saint.
-There are also a number of linked events taking place in the preceding days and weeks such as the Dubrovnik Festa.
+There are also a number of linked events taking place in the preceding days and weeks such as Dubrovnik Festa.
 The same day is also considered a “City of Dubrovnik Day”, with certain events also being held to celebrate this.

 …in the Kvarner Riviera…